AdaCore/training_material/courses/spark_for_ada_programmers/12_pointer_programs.rst

   - Pointers in that data inherit the same property
   - This is specific to SPARK: in Ada only designated data is constant

-* Also applies to input parameters of composite types containing pointers
+* Also applies to constants and input parameters of composite types containing pointers

-  - Different from input of access type
+  - Different from input and constants of access-to-variable type

 * Aliasing is allowed